apollographql/router/.changesets/feat_native_query_planner_ga.md

 * 2.9x improvement in router’s CPU utilisation
 * 2.2x improvement in router’s memory usage

-It is expected that the generated plans and subgraph operations in the native query planner will have slight differences when compared to the legacy query planner. differences.
-These differences have been ascertained as semantically insignificant by comparing ~2.5 million all known unique user operations across as well as comparing ~590 million operations across actual router deployments in shadow mode over the period of last 4 months.
+It is expected that the generated plans and subgraph operations in the native query planner will have slight differences when compared to the legacy query planner.
+These differences have been ascertained as semantically insignificant by comparing ~2.5 million all known unique user operations in GraphOS as well as comparing ~630 million operations across actual router deployments in shadow mode over the period of last 4 months.

 The legacy, JavaScript, query planner is deprecated in this release, and will be